Evolution of octupole deformation and collectivity in neutron-rich lanthanides: Results and discussions

 \subsection{Evolution of low-energy excitation spectra}

 The excitation spectra corresponding to the positive-parity even-spin and negative-parity odd-spin yrast states obtained in our calculations for Xe, Ba, Ce, and Nd nuclei are plotted in Figs.~\ref{fig:level-pos} and \ref{fig:level-neg}, respectively.
-The available experimental data taken from the NNDC database \cite{data} are shown on the right columns of each figure.
+The available experimental data taken from the NNDC database \cite{data} are shown in the same figures.

 As can be seen from Fig.~\ref{fig:level-pos}, both the theoretical and experimental positive-parity yrast states exhibit a monotonic decrease as functions of the neutron number.
-This is a typical feature for a near-spherical-to-deformed shape transition.
+This is a typical feature of a near-spherical-to-deformed shape transition.
+The impact of the shape phase transitions in the positive-parity states in the neutron-rich Ba region were also considered in empirical studies (e.g., Refs.~\cite{sugawara2007,gupta2015,lee2018}).
 In the case of the Ce and Nd isotopes, the calculations predict a pronounced structural change between $N=90$ and 92.
-The positive-parity ground-state band obtained with the mapped IBM model compares reasonably well with the experimental one, though the former is somewhat stretched compared to the latter particularly in light Xe and Ba isotopes near the neutron shell closure $N=82$.
-A likely explanation is that, near the shell closure, the number of bosons is not large enough to describe satisfactorily the excitation energies with spin $I\geqslant 8^{+}$.
-In fact, the structure of the IBM wave functions for $I\geqslant 8^{+}$ states is different from the structure of the wave functions for $I\leqslant 6^{+}$ states.
-For instance, only three bosons ($n=3$) are involved in the case of $^{138}$Xe.
-With $n=3$ bosons, states with $I\leqslant 6^{+}$ are dominated by the $s$ and $d$ bosons, while the $I=8^{+}$ state is only formed by fully aligned $n_{d}=1$ and $n_{f}=2$ bosons.
-This is the reason why the $8^{+}$ excitation energy is unusually high at $^{138}$Xe.
+The positive-parity ground-state band obtained with the mapped IBM model exhibits a qualitatively similar pattern when compared with the experimental one.
+At the quantitative level most of the studied nuclei with $N<92$ show a considerably stretched theoretical ground-state band implying that the moment of inertia is too small as compared with the experimental one.
+This is probably a consequence of the too large quadrupole-quadrupole interaction strength $\kappa_{2}$ determined by the mapping procedure.
+The value of the derived parameter, in turn, reflects the topology of the Gogny-D1M SCMF-PES which exhibits a pronounced minimum with a non-zero octupole deformation $\beta_{3}$ (see, Fig.~\ref{fig:pesdft}).
+To reproduce such a topology of the SCMF-PES in the IBM energy surface a large value of the strength parameter $\kappa_{2}$ is required.
+Another likely explanation is that, especially for lighter nuclei near the shell closure, the number of bosons is not large enough to describe satisfactorily the excitation energies with spin $I\geqslant 6^{+}$.